Skip to main content

 “Florence Nightingale was by no means a Plaster Saint.
 She was a woman of strong passions… not only a gentle angel of compassion… more of a logician than a sentimentalist.” *

 Florence Nightingale came to prominence during the Crimean War for her pioneering work in nursing, and was dubbed “The Lady with the Lamp” after her habit of making rounds at night to tend injured soldiers.
 Nightingale laid the foundation of professional nursing with the establishment, in 1860, of her nursing school at St Thomas’s Hospital in London, the first secular nursing school in the world.
-International Nurses Day is celebrated around the world on her birthday, 12 May.
+International Nurses Day is celebrated around the world on her birthday, 12th May.

 Nightingale wrote Notes on Nursing, published in 1859, specifically for the education of those nursing at home.
-She wrote, “Every day sanitary knowledge, or the knowledge of nursing, or in other words, of how to put the constitution in such a state as that it will have no disease, or that it can recover from disease, takes a higher place.”
+She wrote, “Every day sanitary knowledge, or the knowledge of nursing, or in other words, of how to put the constitution in such a state as that it will have no disease, or that it can recover from disease, takes a higher place.

-Ros Bryar, a Fellow of the QNI and the Institute of Health Visiting has written a new paper in the International Year of the Nurse and Midwife about Nightinale’s pioneering work in public health nursing.
+Ros Bryar, a Fellow of the QNI and the Institute of Health Visiting has written a new paper in the International Year of the Nurse and Midwife about Nightingale’s pioneering work in public health nursing.

 Nightingale spent her life promoting the establishment and development of the nursing profession and organizing it into its modern form.
 When William Rathbone, the father of district nursing, sought advice, it was to Florence Nightingale that he first wrote, in 1860.
 She advised him to establish a training home in Liverpool, which was completed by 1863.
 They subsequently wrote regularly to each other, sharing ideas and experiences, and mutual encouragement.
 Florence Nightingale had a profound impact on the early development of district nursing and also the foundation of the Queen’s Nursing Institute in 1887.